GrinonBarrett/Taksidos/Core Rules/Character Creation/Species/Moritith.md

  • A weapon which is illuminated in some way gains advantage on attacks against you.
 Treat a lit torch as an illuminated club.
  • Damage from radiant sources reduces the maximum hitpoints of a moritith rather than dealing damage.
 The dusken regains 1 of these per a short rest, 3 per a long rest, and all per a full rest.

 **Maring**: The moritith cannot recover by resting.
 It must instead leech the rest of another, sleeping, creature.
-This require it grapple's the sleeping creature.
+This requires it grapples the sleeping creature.
 The grapple itself does not wake the sleeping creature.
 If it spends at least 1 hour doing so, and that creature completes a long or full rest- it will have partialley mared its rest.
 The formely sleeping creature's rest is reduced to be a lower grade (short rest if it was long, long rest if it was full) and the moritith is considered to have completed a short rest.
 If the moritith spends enough time to complete a long rest while grappling the sleeping creature, and the sleeping creature would complete a long or full rest, the moritith instead gains the benefit of that rest.
 Additionally, the moritith may choose to inflict a level of fatigue against the sleeping creature to recover a level of its own fatigue.
 A moritith cannot affect Elementals, Ephemera, Monsters, or Undead with this.